nancymuriithi/myportfolio/README.md

 # My Portfolio

 This webpage captures details about me and my web design projects.
-It was Last Updated on 4/11/2021 By Nancy Muriithi
+It was Last Updated on 1/11/2021

+# Author name
+Nancy Muriithi

 # Description
 The page shall enable visitors to have an indepth view of my work and competence.
 It shall also provide viewers with a list of my previous work as well as what I am able to offer.